jernelv/SpecAnalysis/README.md

 ## Import Options

 ### Loading in Data
 All files and folders on the same folder level as the program will be shown in a column on the left side of the program.
 You can navigate through the different folders by clicking on them.

 Clicking on a .list-file will select it, and the selection is indicated with a grey background.
 Two buttons under the folder tree can be used to set the .list-files as either "Training" or "Validation".
 Several .list-files can be loaded into the program at once.
 For example, you can mark several .list-files by holding the CTRL button as you are selecting them, and then pressing "Training" or "Validation".

+### Data Import Options
+Under the "Data Import" tab, you can choose to analyse the data as "Training", "Training and validation", or "X-val on training".
+Note that a validation dataset must be selected if you wish to run the analysis as "Training and validation", and training data must be selected for all types of analysis.

+### Cross-Validation
+Cross-validation in the program is done via the ShuffleSplit iterator from scikit-learn.
+With this iterator, the user chooses the number of data points (N) to be used as "validation" for the cross-validation and the number of iterations.

+For the special case of N=1, if the number of iterations is set to "-1", the program will do leave-one-out cross-validation (LOOCV).

+### Column of Data
+The selected dataset may have several columns of data variables, such as concentrations of different analytes.
+Here you can set the column of data you want to use.
+By default the first data column will be chosen.
+After running the program once with a dataset selected, the headers of these columns will be displayed on this row.

+### Maximum Concentration
+Here you can set the highest concentration/amount of the target analyte you want to include in the data, for training and/or validation.

+### Unit
+Here you can set the unit of the analyte for regression analysis, and the default unit is [mg/dL].

+### Assessing Regression Methods
+The performance of a regression or classification model can be measured in several ways, this section explains the different methods used in this program.

+For data classification the prediction accuracy is by default measured as the percentage of correctly classified measurements.

+#### Root-Mean-Square Errors
+One way of evaluating the prediction accuracy of a model is to calculate the root-mean-square error (RMSE), which is a scale-dependent measure of error.
+Root-mean-square error of calibration (RMSEC) should be selected when investigating only training sets.
+Root-mean-square error of prediction (RMSEP) should be selected when assessing validation data, and RMSEP is then only calculated on the validation data.
+If the option "default" is chosen, the program will automatically calculate RMSEP/RMSECV for when validation or cross-validation is chosen, and RMSEC if only training data is chosen.

+#### Coefficient of Determination
+The coefficient of determination, written as $R^2$, is a metric that indicates how much of the variance in the dependent variable that is predicted from the independent variables.
+An R^2 of 1 indicates that the variance is perfectly predicted.
+The correlation coefficient (R) is sometimes used, and is therefore also included as an alternative.

+#### Standard Error of Prediction
+Standard error of prediction (SEP) is quite similar to RMSE, but does not include the bias term.
+SEP is therefore smaller or equal to the RMSE.

+#### Mean Absolute (Percentage) Error

 ### Saving Your Data
 Generated plots will only be saved if you check the box next to "Save".
 All plots will then be saved, together with a screen shot of the program.
 A log file will also be created, with all necessary details of the methods used.
 This log file also contains the names and file paths of all files that were used in the analysis.

 The name of the current save folder is shown next to the "Save" options, and can be changed manually.
 The folder will be created if it does not exist.

-### Data Import Options
-Under the "Data Import" tab, you can choose to analyse the data as "Training", "Training and validation", or "X-val on training".
-Note that a validation dataset must be selected if you wish to run the analysis as "Training and validation", and training data must be selected for all types of analysis.

-For cross-validation analysis, the number of data points used for cross-validation and the number of iterations can be set manually.
-As mentioned above, the ShuffleSpilt iterator from scikit-learn is used for this.

 ### Other Options
 Plots can be saved in either .png, .pdf, or .svg format by choosing the appropriately named button.